DCS-training/IntroToRAndRStudio/README.md

 # Intro To R and RStudio

 Hello Everyone!
-This is the Readme File for the Intro to R and R Studio Course (delivered by the Centre in September/October 2022).
+This is the Readme File for the Intro to R and R Studio Course (delivered by the Centre in September/October 2023).

 This workshop focused on how to start working with R and R studio and getting familiar with its interface and commands.

-The material in this repo was developed and curated by Andrew McLean and Lucia Michielin.
+The material in this repo was developed and curated by Rhys Davies and Lucia Michielin.

 ## What you are going to find in this repo